8888clockradio/magicNumbers/README.md

 # magicNumbers

 a complete 64-bit set of rainbow tables, Table A and Table BaE, re-imagined primes.
+these rainbow tables are meant to work with the denominator

 for use in swift and objective-c/c++.